DJDodds/OctAIvius/docs/ADDING_ANOTHER_MCP.md

 # Adding Another MCP Server to GVAIBot

-This guide explains how to integrate an additional MCP server (process-backed, stdio) into GVAIBot so it appears in the MCP panel and can be invoked similarly to the existing Clip Player MCP.
+This guide explains how to integrate an additional MCP server (process-backed, stdio) into GVAIBot so it appears in the MCP panel and can be invoked similarly to the existing AMPP MCP Server.

 ## Prerequisites